Who We Are

 Dr. Shari Hughes

-Dr. Jane Jacobi is a graduate of Purdue University and earned her veterinary degree in 2011 from Ross University School of Veterinary Medicine.
-After living in the Caribbean for veterinary school and West Lafayette for her clinical year, she is thrilled to be back in southern Indiana.
+Dr. Jane Jacobi is a graduate of Purdue University and earned her veterinary degree in 2012 from Ross University School of Veterinary Medicine.
+After living in the Caribbean (St. Kitts and Nevis) for veterinary school and Purdue University for her clinical year, she is thrilled to be back in southern Indiana.
 She is originally from Bedford, but Bloomington has always felt like home.

-She was married to her husband in 2012, and is excited to be a new resident and homeowner in Bloomington.
-Her passions include decorating her new house, gardening, downhill skiing, traveling and walking with her two dogs: Marley, a cute and sassy beagle, and Dylan, a sweet and loyal hound-mix.
+She was married to her husband in 2012, and is excited to be a resident and homeowner in Bloomington.
+Her passions include gardening, downhill skiing, traveling and walking with her two dogs: Marley, a cute and sassy beagle, and Dylan, a sweet and loyal hound-mix.
 Unfortunately, her furry feline, Eli, is not able to go for walks but does enjoy looking at birds from the screened-in patio.

 Our staff includes professionals experienced in veterinary technology and other tasks, all of whom have compassionate attitudes toward clients with ailing pets.